 PA301 The right to vote and stand in elections will be based on residence rather than nationality. (see also RR706)

 PA303 The Green Party supports Electoral Reform in all levels of Government, with different systems being appropriate for different levels of Government.
-Of the various electoral systems available, we would consider the Single Transferrable Vote and Additional Member Systems to be entirely acceptable, whilst First-Past- The- Post or Supplementary Vote Systems are not.
+Of the various electoral systems available, we would consider the Single Transferrable Vote, Alternative Vote Plus and Additional Member Systems to be entirely acceptable, whilst first-past-the-post (FPTP) or Supplementary Vote Systems are not.

-PA304 The most appropriate system for elections to the Westminster Parliament is the Additional Member System (AMS).
+PA304 The most appropriate system for elections to the Westminster Parliament is Alternative Vote Plus (AV+).
 Electors would vote on two ballots: one for the party of their first choice and the other for their constituency MP.
-MPs would be elected from constituencies as at present, but each party's representation would be topped up on a regional basis by additional members to bring its number of seats up to its proportion of votes polled, provided that proportion was above a minimum qualifying level of 3% of votes polled.
+MPs would be elected from constituencies using the Alternative Vote system, but each party's representation would be topped up on a regional basis by additional members to bring its number of seats up to its proportion of votes polled, provided that proportion was above a minimum qualifying level of 3% of votes polled.
 There would be a requirement that each party's list has to be elected by a system of 'one member one vote' of the party's membership.

 PA306 All terms for elected representatives to all levels of Government shall be fixed in length, except when a seat is taken following a by-election.
 Each Parliament at Westminster should normally be for a fixed term of four years, but if the Government loses a vote of confidence in the House of Commons before the end of the fixed term then an earlier General Election should be held.
 Under the Green Party's longer term proposals for central Government reform (PA452-459), such votes of confidence would not be necessary unless Parliament were unable to elect a First Minister or members of the Coordinating Committee.